 The first question that usually comes to mind is why you need to visit to San Diego.
 There is no single answer.
 Quite the opposite, the overwhelming number of why’s brings an equally large amount of reasons why you should visit this coastal city.
 Let’s explore some of them.

 With over a million residents, San Diego is California’s second largest city that encompasses some of the most popular attractions in the state.
 Furthermore, as it’s the case with every big city, getting to San Diego is a piece of cake.
 From flying directly into this coastal paradise to driving, or taking day tours, your first time in San Diego will surely start off on the right foot.

 Mix of Cultures

-People who plan their first-time adventures in San Diego can’t not notice city’s proximity to Mexico border.
+People who plan their first-time adventures in San Diego can’t not notice city’s proximity to the U.S./Mexico border.
 Although such a location has its own advantages and disadvantages, the mix of cultures is by far the largest plus.
 Notable for its peculiar beach culture fused with Mexican vibrancy and hospitality, San Diego keeps surprising not only the first-time visitors, but also its frequent guests.

 Perfect Weather All Year Round

 The southernmost location also ensures mild weather all year round.
-Whether you plan your first visit to San Diego in fall or winter, famous Mediterranean climate allows to enjoy the beaches almost every day.
+Whether you plan your first visit to San Diego in fall or winter, the famous Mediterranean climate allows to enjoy the beaches almost every day.
 Summer temperatures are normally higher.
 Yet San Diego never tests its first-time and returning visitors with excruciating heat typical for other popular destinations in California, including Los Angeles.